How to use tensor parallel mode (Beta)

 Model-specific size guidance

 You must set the tensor parallel size for each model correctly.
-The following table shows these suggesting values:
+The following table shows suggested values:

 Model size Number of RDUs, mode (SN20) Number of RDUs, mode (SN30)